Introduction to Cloud Data Storage Service

 Alternatively, you can subscribe to a plan of £9.99 per month for 1TB storage.
 For paid business users, Dropbox Business is an excellent choice with unlimited storage for $15 per month on the offer.
-To check out the utility you can avail a 30-day free subscription as well.
+To check out the utility, you can avail of a 30-day free subscription as well.

 If you have a Gmail account, you have got 15 GB of free cloud data storage service space on Google Drive, an innovative cloud data storage service offered by Google.
 It is among the most efficient and easy to manage cloud storage options available these days.
 However, it is important to keep in mind that this 15 GB of free cloud data storage service space includes the entire suite of Google services and is not limited to Google Drive.

 This limits the actual storage space available for regular users of Gmail, Google Plus and other services; still, there is plenty of space left for an average user.
 The ease of uploading and downloading data from Google Drive also sets it apart from others.
 Syncing files is easier than ever with Google Drive and can be shared across Google services instantly.

 Chromebook users get an additional 1 TB of free cloud data storage service for 2-3 years.